hysun00/Lenet-5_FPGA_Accelerator/README.md

 <img src="/Image/Lenet-5.png"/>

+> In layer 5, there are 27 nodes for alphabets recognition.

 ## Data format
 * Input image : 8 bits integer
 * Weight : 1 bits integer and 7 bits fraction